lkarvec/LGC-H-EMP-CalculatorSite/README.md

 Output box has a state change issue, might be solved later once everything is connected, Priority 1 of issues

 # High Altitude Electro-Magnetic Pulse Calculator
 In March 1975, Louis W. Seiler, Jr published a paper for the Air Force Institute of Technology to evaluate the effects and calculation methods of Electro-Magnetic Pulse.
 Provided within the original document was the calculation methods in Fortran.
 This program is a product of their research, transitional code from Tin Muang, and Front-end and maintenance efforts by Dr. Mark Robinson and Leon Karvecz.
-Henry Newton is the sponsor of this project and provided all of the materials for us.
+[Henry Newton](https://www.linkedin.com/in/henry-newton-3161bab/) is the sponsor of this project and provided all of the materials for us.

+This coding expresses modifications to the original Fortran coding in a free Thesis by Terry Chapman of the USAF open source federal catalog number - [ADO 777841](https://apps.dtic.mil/sti/pdfs/AD0777841.pdf), or the rewrite at  ‘GitHub.com’ for  6448 volts/meter at [the LA Grid Coalition's publicly available EMP Library on GitHub](https://github.com/LAGridCoalition),

+The original coding has been re-written into C++ but operated only from the console.
+This coding provides a front end and back end that updates the framework and makes it accessible to the public.

+The electromagnetic threat for this software focusses on large instantaneous destructive electromagnetic pulse (EMP) with a wavelength of 10 to the minus 7 power.
+A EMP event can destroy equipment (hardware and software) that enable the functioning of the entire society in the United States.
+A large and electromagnetic event can shut down power and damage critical systems across large regions or even the entire United States.
+The E1 portion is only explored in the Thesis and the E1 waveform is shown to be 50,000 v/M as a DC pulse which destroys items such as transistors and other microelectronics as well as large and small Utility power transformers per the AF Thesis written by [Louis Seiler in 1975](http://large.stanford.edu/courses/2019/ph241/rogers1/docs/ad-a009-208.pdf),

+A shutdown could result in portions or the entirety of the nation operating without power for weeks or months.
+A successful attack means no electricity, no communications, no financial transactions, no water, no food, no transportation, and all other infrastructure that requires power will cease to function.
+Some of these infrastructures will degrade over hours or several days, others will cease immediately.
+See https://www.amazon.com/gp/product/B08NF79YGX,  for a NDRC book on the subject.

+Also, the free “Electromagnetic Defense Task Force Report” by the USAF in March 2019, and it paints a sad picture of EMP.
+The Air Force report estimates that as much as 90 percent of the East Coast population will die within a year due to the lack of basic human needs, and the chaos resulting from an EMP.
+See https://www.airuniversity.af.edu/Portals/10/AUPress/Papers/LP_0004_ELECTROMAGNETIC_DEFENSE_TASK_FORCE_2_2019.PDF,

 This product is open-source and free to use.
 Feel free to contact Leon Karvecz at lkarvec@gmail.com for questions about the project.